 Mrs. Tarrah Jones is a native of Fort Bragg, North Carolina.
 As part of a military family, she has traveled worldwide.
 Mrs. Jones has worked in the nonprofit sector for over 20 years in roles ranging from board leadership to heading a family support nonprofit as an Executive Director.
 Having served in both volunteer and professional capacities, much of her work has centered on nonprofit fundraising and estate planning.

 She has raised millions for a wide variety of nonprofits and businesses but welcomes the quiet solitude that editing and writing brings.
 She prefers working behind-the-scenes and loves to see others grow and develop their voice and to grow existing organizations with great missions.

-She currently has multiple book series and journal projects, as a writer and editor for Chosen Pen Publishing, LLC and is an adult and youth Latin and grammar instructor.
-Mrs. Jones serves on the board of directors for a local Christian organization, a national domestic violence group, and is a founding board member of both Dominion Christian Academy and the Jones Academy of Golf.
+She currently has multiple book series and journal projects, and is an adult and youth Latin and grammar instructor.
 She has an educational background in the literary works of Shakespeare, business, and the legal field.
 In her free time, she enjoys going to the beach and playing golf with her husband Nathan and their blended family.

 Trinidad native Danielle Moses was a first-generation American public school student who was quick to realize that culture, background and birthright could sometimes be an unfair determination of future wealth.
 These perceived inequities are primarily why she promotes equality to break the poverty cycles plaguing young people.
 Education is her weapon of choice as Moses seeks to evoke a sense of empowerment in the children she encounters.